-Crispy buffalo chicken wings are the perfect crowd-pleasing wing recipe for game day or any day of the week!
+Crispy baked buffalo chicken wings are the perfect crowd-pleasing wing recipe for game day or any day of the week!
 These wings are perfectly crispy, without any traditional frying, Whole30 compliant, Paleo friendly, and naturally gluten free.
 Just a few simple ingredients is all you need to whip up a batch!

 Deliciously Crispy Whole30 Buffalo Chicken Wings

 There is just something about a hot and crispy buffalo wing that is irresistible.
 Wings that are crispy on the outside, tender on the inside, and coated in tangy, spicy buffalo sauce are always an absolute winner.